Pratheebhak/Cluster-Analysis/README.md

 # Cluster-Analysis
 Cluster Analysis for Unsupervised Machine Learning Problems

-Clustering :
+*Clustering :*
-  Clustering is the process of grouping input data points into groups in a way that all points belonging to a particular cluster are similar to each other.
+  Clustering is the process of grouping input data points into groups in a way that all points belonging to a particular cluster are similar to each other.<br>
-  Clustering is an unsupervised machine learning algorithm.
+  Clustering is an unsupervised machine learning algorithm.<br>
-  In this project, K-Means Clustering is implemented.
+  In this project, K-Means Clustering is implemented.<br>

 ## Software Dependencies: